thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

   Looking at the settings top to bottom - a quick overview.
 More details on the [jaero](jaero.md) page.

 1. This just hides these message types from the live display window.
 Most people leave it as those listed messages can be hard to read or understand their purpose.
 2. This changes the format of the message in the main window, play around when you get it running, most people like format 3.
+If you are a software programmer, you might like the JSON option from this list - note, you can only select one message format type.
 3. Most people leave this checked.
-It seems the non text messages are link Pings or ACKs for C-Band messages and other system stuff.
+It seems the non text messages are link Pings or ACKs for L/C-Band messages and other system stuff that is not of interest to (most) humans.
 4. Beeps are annoying when you get 18 Jaeros running - uncheck it for sanity.
 5. This sends the ACARS messages to another computer using UDP.
 Note that Jaero can not use host names here, it must be an IP address and port number.
 Leave a space, then put in the next IP:port if you want to feed more than one server the ACARS messages.
 6. Is for when you have a satellite dish and are using Jaero on C-Band.
 This is the IP and port for your VRS or tar1090 to plot the aircraft positions on a map.
-(Not used on L-Band since there is no position data)
+(Not used on L-Band since there is no position data).
 7. Check it if you must log, it will slow down the starting of Jaero the longer it runs.
 8. If you have a VRS with images, you can pick them up here if you are logging.
 9. Never thought we would get here did you....